sharifhimu/P2E_Modifier_analysis_blockchain/README.md

 2. Go to "CONTRACTS"
 3. You will see 3 contracts: TokenPair, MyToken, OtherToken
 4. Save their address
-5. After deploy, ABI json are created in the .json file.
+5. After deployment, ABI JSONs are created in the .json file.
 6. Go to myDapp/build/contracts
 7. You can see 3 .json file: TokenPair.json, MyToken.json, OtherToken.json
 8. Open each of them.
 9. You will see a property named "abi"
 10. Copy the abi property from 3 of those files

+### Step 5: player addresses
+1. From ganache, take 5 addresses
+2. We will copy-paste these addresses into our game's player addresses fields

 ## Part 2: Run the Unity Game